All Episodes

 What are they doing different at Ford?

-Why are people buying Fords?
+Why are people buying Ford's?

-I make an awfully good product, that I know.
+They make an awfully good product.

 I bought my son one.

-The article says Ford, which did not file for bankruptcy protection, or receive federal bailout like General Motors and Chrysler.
+The article says Ford, which did not file for bankruptcy protection or receive federal bailout like General Motors and Chrysler.

 Do we think in that sentence is contained an element, an aspect of the reason they're doing well?

-Is the public rejecting Obama motors?
+Is the public rejecting Obama Motors?

-Is the public objecting to Obama government run motors?
+Is the public objecting to Obama government-run motors?

-The not taking government money may have worked in the company's favor, says Michelle Krebs, who's a senior analyst for the auto website Edmonds.
+Here is a comment from an analyst that not taking government money may have worked in the company's favor, says Michelle Krebs, who's a senior analyst for the auto website Edmonds.

-She says Ford got an image boost among consumers by not taking a bailout.
+She says, Ford got an image boost among consumers by not taking a bailout.

 Ford got an image boost by not taking a bailout.